TomCarr/exTREEmaTIME/README.md

 exTREEmaTIMEmain(tree,\
 auto_rates,\
-auto_rates_type,
-max_rate_unit,
-min_rate_unit,
-rmax,
-rmin,
-noise_level,
-root_max,
-root_min,
-n_max_constraints,
-max_constraints_clade,
-max_constraints_ages,
-n_min_constraints,
-min_constraints_clade,
-min_constraints_ages,
-calibration_implementation_precision,
-tip,
-sample_time,
+auto_rates_type,\
+max_rate_unit,\
+min_rate_unit,\
+rmax,\
+rmin,\
+noise_level,\
+root_max,\
+root_min,\
+n_max_constraints,\
+max_constraints_clade,\
+max_constraints_ages,\
+n_min_constraints,\
+min_constraints_clade,\
+min_constraints_ages,\
+calibration_implementation_precision,\
+tip,\
+sample_time,\
 output_directory)

 #### arguments:

 tree: input phylogenies with molecular branch lengths.
 A list of phylo objects.
 Can be a single tree, or many trees (eg. bootstrap replicates)

 auto_rates: 1 or 0.
-1 will use the SetAutoRates function to define rmax and rmin, 0 will not.
+1 will use SetAutoRates to define rmax and rmin, 0 will not.

 auto_rates_type: 1 or 2.
 Specifies the equation to use with SetAutoRates.
-1 is based on variance of root to tip distance, 2 is based on variance of in length of sister branches.
+1 is based on variance of root to tip distance (equation 2 in Carruthers and Scotland (2021), 2 is based on variance in length of terminal sister branches (equation 1 in Carruthers and Scotland (2021)).

-max_rate_unit:

-rmax: the maximum possible substitution rate

-rmin: the minimum possible substitution rate
+max_rate_unit: numeric vector with which to scale calculations of rmax in SetAutoRates (Carruthers and Scotland 2021).
+Analysis will work from smallest to highest value until divergence time estimation can reach completion.
+A higher max_rate_unit means a higher rmax is calculated by SetAutoRates.

+min_rate_unit: numeric vector with which to scale calculations of rmin in SetAutoRates (Carruthers and Scotland 2021).
+Analysis will work from smallest to highest value until divergence time estimation can reach completion.
+A higher min_rate_unit means a lower rmin is calculated by SetAutoRates.

+rmax: specified value for the maximum substitution rate.
+This value will be used if auto_rates is set to 0.
+Set this parameter to 0 if auto_rates is set to 1.

+rmin: specified value for the minimum substitution rate.
+This value will be used if auto_rates is set to 0.
+Set this parameter to 0 if auto_rates is set to 1.

-n_max_constraints: the number of specified maximum age constraints
+n_max_constraints: the number of maximum age constraints specified as a numeric vector.
+Several configurations for fossil calibrations can be inputted into an analysis, with each value in this vector specifying the number of maximum constraints in each configuration.

-max_constraints_clade: a list containing the taxa that belong to each clade with a maximum age constraint.
-Each list element contains each set of taxa.
+max_constraints_clade: lists containing the taxa for which the most recent common ancestor defines each clade with a maximum age constraint

-max_constraints_age: a vector containing the age of each maximum constraint, must be in order that corresponds to max_constraints_clade
+max_constraints_age: list containing the ages of maximum constraints, in same order as max_constraints_clade

-n_min_constraints: the number of specified minimum age constraints
+n_min_constraints: the number of minimum age constraints specified as a numeric vector.
+Several configurations for fossil calibrations can be inputted into an analysis, with each value in this vector specifying the number of minimum constraints in each configuration.

-min_constraints_clade: a list containing the taxa that belong to each clade with a minimum age constraint.
-Each list element contains each set of taxa.
+min_constraints_clade: lists containing the taxa for which the most recent common ancestor defines each clade with a minimum age constraint

-min_constraints_age: a vector containing the age of each minimum constraint, must be in order that corresponds to min_constraints_clade
+min_constraints_age: list containing the ages of minimum constraints, in same order as min_constraints_clade

-calibration_implementation_precision: numeric value that describes the scale of each round of age transformations when rescaling branches.
-Larger values will make the analysis run more quickly
+calibration_implementation_precision: numeric value defining the percision with which temporal calibrations are implemented.
+Smaller values are more precise, but will cause the analysis to run somewhat more slowly.

-tip: a vector of all tip labels in the input phylogeny
+tip: a vector of tip labels in the input tree.

-sample_time: vector of the sampling time for each tip.
-Must be in the same order as the tip labels in the input phylogeny
+sample_time: a list, with each list containing the minimum and maximum sampling time for each tip label

+output_directory: directory in which to write output files

 #### outputs:

-min_ages_tree, max_ages_tree, rates
+min_ages_tree, max_ages_tree, a summary of table of substitution rates for each branch

-## To estimate reasonable values for rmin and rmax, as set out in Appendix 1, use:

-SetAutoRates(tree, root_min, root_max, unit)

-#### arguments:

-tree: input phylogeny with branch lengths in units of n

-root_min: minimum possible age of the root node

-root_max: maximum possible age of the root node

-unit: Increases the range between estimated values for rmin and rmax.
-Sequentially increase this value until analysis reaches completion.

-#### outputs:

-rmin, rmax